 What is the rental hike on your property rental for this year?
 Here’s what you need to know.

-RERA reserves the exclusive authority to specify the percentage of rent increase of a property rental in Dubai.
+RERA reserves the exclusive authority to specify the percentage of a rent increase in property rental in Dubai.
 RERA’s website (www.dubailand.gov.ae) provides a rental increase calculator for calculating the legally permissible increase in rent.
 The maximum increase permitted is 20 percent and against the rent index.
 A property rental would need to be over 40 percent undervalued for a 20 percent rent increase to be legally applicable.

 90 days’ notice.

-Either party (tenant and landlord) must give 90 days’ notice to the non-renewal of the tenancy contract, unless otherwise agreed.
+Either party (tenant and landlord) must give 90 days’ notice to the non-renewal of the tenancy contract unless otherwise agreed.
 A 90-day notice period is also applicable if the landlord wants to increase the rent, as per the RERA index.
 Failure to notify means that the landlord cannot raise the rent.
 If there is no electronic or written communication being served, the Dubai property rental contract is automatically renewed at the same rental price.

 12 months’ notice.